-In winter, the rivers are also used as an alternate route to access the downtown by foot, bike, skates and skis.
+In winter, the rivers are also used as an alternate route to access downtown by foot, bike, skates and skis.
 There are opportunities for curling, hockey and much more.
-There are many access points onto the Red River Mutual Trail, linking Winnipeg communities together.
+With many access points, the Red River Mutual Trail, is a link between communities in Winnipeg.
 The Red River Mutual Trail is regularly groomed and monitored for any safety concerns.
 There will also be extra security at night in an attempt to prevent people from loitering or damaging the huts.

-Jury Members: Kevin Loewen, Graham Hogan, Richard Kroeker, Clare MacKay, Sasa Radulovic, Bob Somers, Johanna Hurme, Michael Scatliff, Jim August, Sara Stasiuk and Jordan Van Sewell.
+Jury Members: Kevin Loewen, Graham Hogan, Richard Kroeker, Clare MacKay, Sasa Radulovic, Bob Somers, Johanna Hurme, Michael Scatliff, Jim August

 Winning entrants will be notified and requested to develop construction drawings for submission to a technical committee.
 Design development will involve input from the technical committee to ensure that construction is feasible and within budget.

-Winning teams will spend time in Winnipeg as the huts are installed on the Red River Mutual Trail.
+Winning teams will spend time in Winnipeg after the huts and art installations have been installed on the Red River Mutual Trail.
 Several days of activities will be planned around the celebration of the new huts with the design and construction teams.
 These events include speaking engagements, critiquing design studios at the University of Manitoba School of Architecture, and field trip to Lake Winnipeg.
 These events are intended to provide the opportunity for visitors of The Forks to engage directly with the design teams.
 Members of the design team will be expected to meet with media and explain their designs.

 This call for entries is open to all professional designers (or teams of designers) who have a proven portfolio of design work.
 Each design team must include an artist and a member of a recognized architectural association.
 Membership includes registered architects and intern members.
 The organizers encourage the formation of multi-disciplinary teams.

-Teams are asked to login to the competition site at: www.warminghuts.com
+Teams are asked to login into the competition site at: www.warminghuts.com